 In Griswold v.
 Connecticut, Justice William O. Douglas, writing for the Court, famously (and somewhat opaquely) held that “specific guarantees in the Bill of Rights have penumbras, formed by emanations from those guarantees that help give them life and substance. … Various guarantees create zones of privacy” [citations omitted].

 The case invalidated a Connecticut statute that prohibited the use of “any drug, medicinal article or instrument for the purpose of preventing conception.”
+It further provided that “any person who assists, abets, counsels, causes, hires or commands another to commit any offense may be prosecuted and punished as if he were the principle offender.”
 Although the law was passed in 1879, it was almost never enforced and had evaded judicial review until Griswold.

 In Griswold, appellants filed suit after they were fined for giving “information, instruction, and medical advice to married persons as to the means of preventing conception” in violation of the Connecticut statute.